 When orforglipron arrives with comparable efficacy and no fasting requirement, the Wegovy pill’s competitive position narrows.
 The window is months, not years.

-The case for buying: Novo at 11x earnings is pricing in a catastrophe.
-The GLP-1 market is projected to reach $100-150 billion by 2030.
-Novo still has the most prescribed semaglutide franchise on the planet.
-The Wegovy pill launch is legitimately strong.
-The balance sheet is healthy (debt/equity roughly 0.67x post-Catalent, free cash flow guided at DKK 35-45 billion).
-The dividend yield is approaching 4%.
-If the obesity treatment market is multi-winner rather than winner-take-all, Novo at these levels could compound nicely over 5+ years.
+One view: Novo at 11x earnings has compressed substantially.
+The GLP-1 market is projected by JP Morgan to reach $100-150 billion by 2030.
+Novo still has the most prescribed semaglutide franchise globally.
+The Wegovy pill launch is legitimately strong by the early prescription numbers.
+The balance sheet, per FY2025 disclosures, shows debt/equity roughly 0.67x post-Catalent with free cash flow guided at DKK 35-45 billion, and the dividend yield is approaching 4%.
+If the obesity treatment market is multi-winner rather than winner-take-all, the structural case for the franchise is intact.

-The case for waiting: there is no positive catalyst before May at the earliest.
-Orforglipron approval could arrive any day and further pressure the oral franchise.
-Post-CagriSema analyst target revisions haven’t happened yet.
+The other view: there is no clearly positive near-term catalyst before May at the earliest.
+Orforglipron approval could arrive any day.
+Post-CagriSema analyst target revisions haven’t all landed yet.
 European institutional selling may have further to run.
-Short interest is under 1% of shares outstanding, meaning the 75% decline has been driven overwhelmingly by longs selling, not shorts pressing, with the implication that forced selling from funds that haven’t yet adjusted positions could continue.
-And the fundamental problem remains: Lilly has proven clinical superiority in injectables, will likely have a better oral, and has a triple agonist coming that makes both companies’ current drugs look modest.
+Short interest is under 1% of shares outstanding, which is informative because it means the 75% decline has been driven overwhelmingly by long selling, not short pressing — and forced selling from funds that haven’t yet adjusted positions could continue.
+The fundamental backdrop remains: Lilly has the head-to-head injectable win, will likely have a better oral, and has a triple agonist in late-stage development.